 It’s near to impossible to travel through Europe and find a town or city completely intact, untouched from the ravages of the Second World War.
 War seeps into every aspect of life no matter how far removed from the front line.
 WWII saw centuries of art, valuable relics and history wiped away.

 While the Third Reich was bombing Europe, Europe was retaliating and Germany received its own fair share of damage.
 Many of Germany’s largest cities like Dresden, Würzburg, Munich, Nuremberg and Berlin were practically reduced to a pile of rubble.
+Luckily though, since then, Europe has obviously been beautifully rebuilt to its former glory and today you can hardly tell that anything was once a pile of bricks.

 I have been lucky to call Regensburg home for 5 + years now and every day I still fall in love with its magical Medieval charm!
 It is one of the oldest cities in Germany that was settled by a 600-soldier Roman camp on a hill at the empire’s border in 90 AD and has been remarkably preserved and is a UNESCO World Heritage Site.
 The city suffered minimal damage during WWII, with the loss of an old Romanesque church of Obermünster which I recently discovered is still laying partially in ruins and a Jewish Synagogue which is today, finally in the process of being rebuilt!
 It is the only example of an intact medieval city in the country.

 Located on the border between Austria and Germany at the confluence of three rivers, the Inn, the Ilz and the Danube, Passau is a charming city straddling an island.
 Much of the city was destroyed during a fire in 1662 and since its reconstruction, the city has remained practically unchanged.
 During the Second World War, the town saw minimal damage, but the Kaiserin-Elisabeth-Brücke (Empress Elisabeth Bridge) was destroyed on the same day that Hitler had committed suicide.
 The city of Passau was bombed three times during the last months of the war, but the historic city center remained practically unscathed.
+The beautiful city of Passau is therefore one of loveliest cities to visit in Germany and one of most underrated cities in Bavaria!

+By far one of the most popular cities in Germany.
 Situated in a wooden gorge on the River Neckar, I also had the privileged to live in Heidelberg for a year while studying abroad.
 The town has exceeding charm drawing hopeless romantics to the city since 19th century Romantics had described it as a place of beauty and a “royal residence of the intellect”.
 During the Second World War, Heidelberg was a NSDAP stronghold and a massive amphitheater was built atop the Heiligenberg to hold rallies.
 During Kristallnacht (Night of Broken Glass), Nazis burned down 2 Jewish synagogues.
 Besides that, the ravages of war were gentle to Heidelberg and only on March 29, 1945, when the German troops were leaving the city, they destroyed three of the arches of the Alte Brücke (Old Bridge) to prevent the Allies from crossing the river.
 The next day the citizens willingly surrendered.

 It is believed that Heidelberg managed to escape WWII practically unscathed because the US.
 Army wanted to use the city as a garrison after the war.
 Heidelberg was neither an industrial city nor a transport hub and didn’t pose any reason for its destruction.
 The US Army moved into the untouched Wehrmacht barracks and have stayed ever since, although they have started closing portions of the base.